The Mobile VINN Excellence Centre

 The Mobile Life VINN Excellence Centre was formed in 2007, and has established itself as an internationally recognized research locus in the area of mobile services.
 The centre is a joint venture between three research partners and nine industrial partners and with funding the Swedish governmental funding agency VINNOVA.

-After five years, the Mobile Life Centre has grown to be about 45 researchers, exploring experiential, leisure and playful mobile and ubiquitous interactions.
-The research is interdisciplinary, involving researchers from computer science, interaction design, sociology, psychology but also game designers, artists, dancers, and fashion experts.
-The Centre’s competitive edge lies in making serious research on what we might normally portray as “unserious” activities in collaboration with our industry partners Ericsson, Nokia, Microsoft Research, IKEA, ABB TeliaSonera, P, Movinto Fun and Stockholm City.
+At present there are approximately 30 researchers, exploring experiential, leisure and playful mobile and ubiquitous interactions.
+The research is interdisciplinary, involving researchers from computer science, interaction design, sociology, psychology but also game design, art, dance, and fashion.
+The Centre’s competitive edge lies in making serious research on what we might normally portray as “unserious” activities in collaboration with our industry partners Ericsson, Microsoft Research, IKEA, ABB, TeliaSonera, Rebel & Bird, Ziggy creative colony, Sparbanken Rekarne, Slagkryssaren and Stockholm City.

 We get inspired by doing studies on people's mundane leisure and creative activities such as horseback riding, hunting, parkour, dancing or role-playing.
 We use those insights to spur innovative design processes, resulting in mobile applications, sensor-based applications, pervasive games, Mobile Mash-Up services, new mobile media, technical platforms and materials to support amateurs' creativity.